Types of quantum field thories

 A textbook account is in

 A 2-loop test is in

-A conjecture that with such combined targetspace/worldsheet modular transformations the type IIB S-duality is reflected in modular equivariant elliptic cohomology is in
+The conjecture that with combined targetspace/worldsheet modular transformations the type IIB S-duality is reflected in modular equivariant elliptic cohomology is due to